adityabramhawale/Linear-Regression_Predicting-Delivery-Time/README.md

 ## Data Used :
-           wc_at: for given waist predicted AT value using linear model,
            del_time: depending upon sorting time we have predicted delivary time using linear model,
            salary_data: for given experience predicted salary hike using linear model